bloodywing/bloody/README.md

 # bloody
-My Gentoo overlay, containing Krita 4, the QT5 port (krita-next) Current Gutenprint various Krita resources and tools for it.
+My Gentoo overlay, containing Krita Stuff and tools for it Current Gutenprint

+To install Krita, simply use
+ `emerge krita`

+ The official gentoo repository usually has the most recent version.

 Using this with layman: